kdayns/brewarm/readme.md

 # brewarm
-Efficient temperature logging and displaying using w1 sensors with planned PID temperature control, also supports cheap i2c 4digit led display on RPi.
+Efficient temperature logging using w1 sensors with PID temperature control, also supports cheap i2c 4digit led display on RPi.
 Inspired by BrewPi but because of it's hardware complexity and slow log rendering with many datapoints I created something simpler to use with your raspberry or any other platform supporting w1 sensors on Linux with requirements to hardware as little as possible - you need just to hook up your sensors, that's it!
 "arm" in the name denotes that I am running it not only on RPi but also on other ARM platforms.